Qayyax/Vim_Config/README.md

 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim

+if it doesn't work, check how to install vim plug online

 This will download the plug.vim script and save it to the ~/.vim/autoload/ directory.

 Once the download is complete,open nvim and run the command :PlugInstall